rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 ### 0.4.64 Blank spaces intended for completion

-<a name="0.4.64.1">0.4.64.1</a> If transcribing text containing a blank space intended to be completed after the resource is issued, supply the word “blank” enclosed in square brackets.
+<a name="0.4.64.1">0.4.64.1</a> If transcribing text containing a blank space intended to be completed after the resource is issued, as is common in certificates, pictorial letter sheets, performance advertisements, etc., supply the word “blank” enclosed in square brackets.
 Make an explanatory note.

 <a name="0.4.64.2">0.4.64.2</a> If the blank has been completed in the item being described, indicate this in a [Note on item](/DCRMR/additional-notes/Note-on-item/) if considered important (see [9.4.35.1](/DCRMR/additional-notes/Note-on-item/#9.4.35.1)).